lytedev/k8s-clusters/readme.md

 ### Automated Provisioning

 - Setup Ansible on the controller (from `./ansible`)
-  - `ansible-galaxy install -r requirements.yml --force`
+  - `pushd ansible && ansible-galaxy install -r requirements.yml --force`
 - Verify Ansible can reach hosts (from `./ansible`)
-  - `ansible all -i inventory/hosts.yml --list-hosts`
+  - `pushd ansible && ansible all -i inventory/hosts.yml --list-hosts`
-  - `ansible all -i inventory/hosts.yml -m ping`
+  - `pushd ansible && ansible all -i inventory/hosts.yml -m ping`
 - Use Ansible to build the cluster as configured on all nodes (from `./ansible`)
-  - `ansible-playbook -i inventory/hosts.yml ./build-k3s-cluster`
+  - `pushd ansible && ansible-playbook -i inventory/hosts.yml ./build-k3s-cluster.yml`

 And the cluster is up!
 If you want to interact with it from your controller, you can do this: